 I'm Ruthie, the chicken farmer!
-This is my first year of raising chickens by myself, and I'd love to tell you all about them!
+This is my second year of raising chickens by myself, and I'd love to tell you all about them!

 Did you know chickens and ducks don't start laying eggs until they are about 20 weeks old?
 If you get them from me you don't have to wait for a very long time for them to lay eggs and deal with any chicks dying (it's a problem and annoying) because mine will be laying already!!
 You also don't have to have a smelly room and change their messy bedding--I already did that for you!

-If you buy the chicks soon you'll get their first eggs!!
+If you buy the pullets soon you'll get their first eggs!!
 First eggs are really special because they are so small and cute, and they might not even have yolks!
-The ducks have been laying for a little while.

 Why did you decide to raise laying hens and ducks?